 Some people feel like your physical condition after a car accident is all that matters.
 However, many individuals who have been in a serious wreck will tell you that’s not the case at all.

-You might have PTSD after the accident.
-If so, you’ll need to talk to a professional about it.
+If your PTSD is bad, you may need to talk to a professional about it.
 If you’re physically hurt as well, it’s a more challenging road back.
+But don’t hesitate to seek help, the mental toll of PTSD can seemingly prolong the physical healing process.

-While you’re recovering physically, you will need to recover mentally.
-It may take some time.
+While you’re recovering physically, you will need to recover mentally, period.
 Eventually, though, most people can recover from car accidents, even the particularly violent ones.
+Keep faith!

 As you recover, you may want to get back out there on the road, but you probably can’t do that quite yet.
 You may have to rely on friends or family to get to places you need to be, like a doctor’s appointment or the grocery store.